 Fantom & Lachesis Mechanism

 Based on DAG technology, Fantom has created a smart contract platform designed specifically for the development and deployment of decentralized applications.
-It provides full compatibility with EVM and supports comprehensive smart contract functionalities through Solidity.
+It provides full compatibility with EVM and supports comprehensive smart contract development functionalities through Solidity.

 At the heart of Fantom’s consensus lies the Lachesis mechanism, which combines Asynchronous Byzantine Fault Tolerance (aBFT) with directed acyclic graphs.
 Here, each validator has a local block DAG where they add transactions into event blocks.
 These blocks are then shared asynchronously with other validators.